By Veronica King, The Yoga Nidra Project

 I was depleted, exhausted, facing a health crisis.
-So I sat with the question, what depletes me and what nourishes me?
+So I sat with the questions: what depletes me, and what nourishes me?

 The Integrative Amrit Method of Yoga Nidra explains there are 6 Tools of Yoga Nidra, or functions of the practice.